-(\$ millions)
+(\$ in millions) 2019

 Revenues AFFO Adjusted OIBDA

-\$1,520.5 \$277.6 \$444.1
+\$1,782.2 \$334.1 \$522.4

-We calculate and define "AFFO" as funds from operations (which reflects net income (loss) adjusted to exclude gains and losses from the sale of real estate assets, depreciation and amortization of real estate assets, amortization of direct lease acquisition costs and the non-cash effect of loss on real estate assets held for sale, and the same adjustments for our equity-based investments, as well as the related income tax effect of adjustments, as applicable) adjusted to include cash paid for direct lease acquisition costs and cash paid for maintenance capital expenditures, and exclude restructuring charges, as well as certain non-cash items, including non-real estate depreciation and amortization, stock-based compensation expense, accretion expense, the non-cash effect of straight-line rent and amortization of deferred financing costs, and the non-cash portion of the income taxes, as well as the related income tax effect of adjustments, as applicable.
+We calculate and define "AFFO" as funds from operations attributable to OUTFRONT Media Inc. (which reflects net income (loss) attributable to OUTFRONT Media Inc. adjusted to exclude gains and losses from the sale of real estate assets, impairment charges, depreciation and amortization of real estate assets, amortization of direct lease acquisition costs and the same adjustments for our equity-based investments and non-controlling interests, as well as the related income tax effect of adjustments, as applicable) adjusted to include cash paid for direct lease acquisition costs and cash paid for maintenance capital expenditures, and exclude restructuring charges and losses on extinguishment of debt, as well as certain non-cash items, including non-real estate depreciation and amortization, stock-based compensation expense, accretion expense, the non-cash effect of straight-line rent, amortization of deferred financing costs and the same adjustments for non-controlling interests, and the non-cash portion of income taxes, as well as the related income tax effect of adjustments, as applicable.

-^{} We calculate and define "Adjusted OIBDA" as operating income (loss) before depreciation, amortization, net (gain) loss on dispositions, stock-based compensation, restructuring charges and loss on real estate assets held for sale.
-For reconciliations of Adjusted OIBDA (as described above) and AFFO (as described above) to operating income (loss) and net income (loss), respectively, see the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Key Performance Indicators," on pages 42-45 of our Annual Report on Form 10-K for the year ended December 31, 2017.
+^{} We calculate and define "Adjusted OIBDA" as operating income (loss) before depreciation, amortization, net (gain) loss on dispositions, stock-based compensation, restructuring charges and impairment charges.
+For reconciliations of Adjusted OIBDA (as described above) and AFFO (as described above) to operating income (loss) and net income (loss) attributable to OUTFRONT Media Inc., respectively, see the section entitled "Management's Discussion and Analysis of Financial Condition and Results of

+Operations-Key Performance Indicators," on pages 40-42 of our Annual Report on Form 10-K for the year ended December 31, 2019.

-We would like to highlight several significant milestones of 2017:
+We would like to highlight several significant milestones of 2019: